This post may contain affiliate links.

 REI Rainier Rain Jacket

-The REI Rainier Rain Jacket is nearly identical to the Marmot Precip.
-It includes pits zips, a three-way adjustable hood, hook and loop wrist cuffs, and zippered side pockets, which are highly desirable on rain jackets intended for hikers and backpackers.
-The Rainier has two zippered pockets, both lined with mesh.
-Both pockets are enormous and can hold lots of gloves, hats, or snacks.
+The REI Rainier Rain Jacket has all the features desired by hikers and backpackers, including pit zips, a three-way adjustable hood, hook-and-loop wrist cuffs, and zippered side pockets.
+The Rainier also has two enormous zippered pockets, both lined with mesh, that can hold gloves, hats, or snacks.
 They can also be used as a stuff pocket to store the jacket when not in use.
 Read the SectionHiker review.

 Frogg Toggs UL2 Rain Jacket